morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 -----

-### BE6500 - USB3.0 - 2.4 GHz, 5 GHz and 6 GHz (WiFi 7)
+### BE6500 - USB3.0 - Maximum link rates: 2.4GHz: 688Mbps / 5GHz: 2882Mbps / 6GHz: 2882Mbps (WiFi 7)

-(Warning: no adapters with the mt7925 chipset are available to buy at this time - 2024-12-17 but hopefully soon.)
+(Warning: no USB WiFi adapters with the mt7925 chipset are available to buy at this time - 2025-01-08 but M.2 and PCIe cards with the mt7925 chip are available.)

 -----